Tennessee Faith & Justice Summit: Connecting Faith Communities with Legal Resources

 Who Should Attend?

-- Clergy and lay leaders from high-needs congregations of any denomination.
+- Clergy and lay leaders from congregations of any denomination or faith.

 - The Rt.
 Rev. Brian Cole, Bishop of the Episcopal Diocese of East Tennessee;

-- Cornelia A. Clark, Tennessee Supreme Court Justice and Access to Justice liason;
+- Hon.
+Cornelia A. Clark, Tennessee Supreme Court Justice and Access to Justice liason;

-- The Rev. Dr. Judy Cummings, Senior Pastor, New Convenant Christian Church, Nashville;
+- The Rev. Dr. Judy Cummings, Senior Pastor, New Convenant Christian Church, Nashville, Tennessee;

-- Andre Crismon, Managing Attorney, Legal Aid Society of Middle Tennessee and the Cumberlands;
+- Andrae Crismon, Managing Attorney, Legal Aid Society of Middle Tennessee and the Cumberlands;

-- Kirsten Jacobsen, J.D., Equal Justice Works Fellow, Tennessee Alliance for Legal Services.
+- Kirsten Jacobson, Equal Justice Works Fellow, Tennessee Alliance for Legal Services.

 Please join us for this informative day of presentations, discussions, and workshops.
-Thanks to a grant from the Jessie Ball duPont Fund, admission is free of charge.
+Thanks to a grant from the Jessie Ball duPont Fund, admission is free of charge (but registration is required).

 The Tennessee Faith & Justice Alliance (TFJA) is a project of the Access to Justice Commission, a program of the Tennessee Supreme Court.
 It is an alliance of faith-based groups in Tennessee who commit to providing legal resources to their congregations and communities.
-TFJA was created to align needs seen in houses of worship at the local level with possible legal resources that are nearby, perhaps even within the same congregation.
-The goal of the project is to connect with people in need in a place they already go to seek help with a problem.
-That place is quite often their place of worship.
-It operates on a referral model that is designed to pair volunteer lawyers with congregants in need.
+TFJA was created to align needs seen in houses of worship at the local level with possible legal resources that are nearby, and perhaps even within the same congregation.
+The goal of the project is to connect with people in need in a place they already go to seek help with a problem, which is quite often their place of worship.
+TFJA operates on a referral model that is designed to pair volunteer lawyers with congregants in need.
 Other projects range from traditional free legal clinics to community education workshops.